OxiAction/Lucid-Engine/README.md

 Important: This may **not** be an up-to-date build (its a seperate **public** repo - which is required for rendering the preview).

-## Lucid Engine
+## What is Lucid Engine?
-2D game engine, written in JavaScript.
+A 2D game engine, written in JavaScript.
+The aim of this project is, to delivers you with all the (core) tools you need, to create your own 2D game.
+The engine supports top-down (RPG style) games, as well as side-scroll (platformer) game types.
+Of course this engine supports both: Mobile devices and desktop computers.

 ## Open tasks & nice to have:
 * dynamic loading of JavaScript files on demand (require-style)